Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-69:
+New in this latest version release-70:

 1.)
-Upped the value of the minor 1.12.x version check since all seems well with 1.12.3.
+Correct warning dialog displaying despite last update to remove it on 1.12.3 (oops!).

 Known Bugs: